mistidinzy/Async-Inn/README/ERD.md

 ---

-### Build your ERD (Entity Relationship Diagram) so that it has at least:
+### Build your ERD (Entity Relationship Diagram) so that it has at least

 - (1) Joint Entity Table with Payload
 - (1) Pure Join Table
 - (1) Enum

-### Within your ERD identify/label the following as necessary:
+### Within your ERD identify/label the following as necessary

 - Primary Keys
 - Foreign Keys